hpssjellis/maker100/price-list-individuals.md

 <hr>

-# Step 5: Own Project  Cost Up to $300.00
+# Step 5: Own Project  Cost about $150.00

-Choose any mix of the products on this page.
-Would need special permission to purchase a new item not listed here.
+Students would typically purchase more of the above motors and motor drivers or sensors needed for their final project.